 “On a less serious note,” Dan Gillespie said.
 “Would you save a woman dangling off a bridge?
 If saving that person meant revealing the superpowers you’ve tried to hide your whole life?”

-“Superman has always been hesitant to display his superpowers, for the reasons I stated, but I’ve always thought there was very little downside.
-He has that muscular pose, with one muscled arm extended, when he is about to take flight.
-I always wondered why Clark Kent would try to conceal his true identity.
-I’ve always thought that it would a more believable story, if he were forced to assume an embarrassing position when taking flight, like the position you would have to take to prevent your cheeks and legs from catching fire by assuming the position you take when sitting on the toilet.
+“I’ve always thought that Superman would a more believable story, if he were forced to assume an embarrassing position when taking flight, like the position you would have to take to prevent their cheeks and legs from catching fire by assuming the position one takes when sitting on the toilet.

 “I would still do it,” I said.
 “That hero thing is a powerful, driving force.”

 “So you’d do it for the glory?”
 Daniel asked me.
 “Who wouldn’t?
 As anyone, that has ever been a hero would tell you, however, the hero thing does die out in the minds of all players involved.
 It’s human nature.
 You know your friends and co-workers, and you know that they will start to become jealous over the attention that you receive.
 You know that they will begin searching for an embarrassing chink in the story that suggests that you’re no better than them.
 You know that they will focus on the fact that you soiled yourself when the “heroic moment” was over?
 They may be enamored with you at first, as you say, but all that media attention, and glory contained in the stories of your superpowers, will reach a breaking point where they begin to despise you, and they will then begin to diminish your achievement to the delight of those that now hate you for being a hero.